Top 46 SQL Coding Interview Questions and Answers

 Pro Tip: Practice the SQL programming job interview questions consistently and apply for the top in-demand IT jobs in the future.

-SQL Coding Interview Questions for Mid-Level Professionals
+SQL Coding Interview Questions and Answers for Mid-Level Professionals

 Q16.
 How can we use the CASE statement in SQL?